They say you spend a third of your life sleeping, which means that you spend a third of your life in bed.

 - If you're washing your sheets only once a month, that's not going to cut it.
 Your sheets need to be washed at least every other week, but weekly is ideal.

 - It's also important to wash your pillow at least twice a year.
 Pillows can harbor mold, yeast and bacteria, which can cause diarrhea, asthma or bronchitis.
 If you have never washed your pillow, you may want to consider throwing it away and getting a new one.
+For more information on the dangers of mold, read Health Hazards of Mold Exposure.

 - If you are taking care of someone who is sick, you should try to wash the sheets every day so that person isn't recuperating in a germ-filled bed.
 If you aren't able to wash them every day, then just changing the pillowcase daily should suffice.